Skip to main content

 - generation.generate

-Create a new file sample_light_ds.jsonl in the data folder and add your question, for example:
+First, create a new file named sample_light_ds.jsonl under the data folder and write the questions you want to research.
+For example:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/json.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=81a8c440100333f3454ca984a5b0fe5adata/sample_light_ds.jsonl

-Run the following command to generate a parameter file corresponding to the pipeline:
+Execute the following command to generate the parameter file corresponding to the pipeline:

 benchmark: